Klobuchar fills Barley's following impeachment hearing

 “I think she’s very level headed, and I like her.
 I like her whole platform,” said attendee Patty Albright.

-Klobuchar thanked everyone for coming under a four hours' notice.
-She came on late notice once the impeachment hearings were dismissed, she said.
+Klobuchar thanked everyone for coming after four hours notice.
+She flew to the area after impeachment hearings were dismissed, she said.

 “The way I look at it, zero witnesses, plus zero evidence equals zero justice.
 We must allow these witnesses to come forward,” Klobuchar said.

-She expressed concern that words like "circumstantial evidence" were used despite information to the contrary.
+She expressed concern that words like “circumstantial evidence” were used in the hearings, despite information to the contrary.

-During her speech, Klobuchar gave a few examples of voters disillusioned by President Donald Trump.
-She mentioned Trump was on television and asked about Russian interference in the presidential election, while next to Russian President Vladimir Putin.

 On day one, Klobuchar said she would fire the current United States Secretary of Education, Betsy DeVos.
 She also wants to invest in K-12, apprenticeships, one- and two-year degrees, work with unions and community colleges as well as double current programs in fields that will be needed in the future.